-melissa q. teng is a Chinese American multimedia artist, designer, and researcher living around Boston, MA.
-Often in collaboration or community, her work is concerned with creative presence, care, and the interdependence of memory and imagination in healing after state violence.
-Currently she is working on a documentary and research project called The Little Archive about memory workers in Argentina with filmmakers Rodrigo Caprotti and Luisina Pozzo Ardizzi, as well as doing lots of walking.
-She is also a virtual graduate student in the Data + Feminism Lab in the Dept. of Urban Studies + Planning at MIT.
+melissa q. teng is a socially motivated artist and designer whose multimedia works explore the interdependence of memory and imagination, often with communities recovering from captivity or violence.
+Currently she is working on a counter-memory documentary project called The Little Archive in Argentina with filmmakers Rodrigo Caprotti and Luisina Pozzo Ardizzi.
+She is a graduate student in the Data + Feminism Lab in the Dept. of Urban Studies + Planning at MIT.

 - Presidential Award interview with Elisa Hamilton